pulimeng/eToxPred/README.md

 # Datasets:

 An example dataset that can be used for prediction (in the .sdf format) is provided in `fda_approved_nr.sdf`.
-The ready to used dataset for ET training is provided in toxicity folder.
+The ready to used dataset for ET training is provided in toxicity folder `toxicity_train.pkl`.
 The dataset for DBN training can be found at